LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Function-Sources-SlackCommand.md

 ---
 # Slack Command Source

-For Slack commands, the λ# CLI deploys an asynchronous API Gateway endpoint that avoids timeout errors due to slow Lambda functions.
+For Slack commands, the LambdaSharp CLI deploys an asynchronous API Gateway endpoint that avoids timeout errors due to slow Lambda functions.
 See [Slack Command sample](https://github.com/LambdaSharp/LambdaSharpTool/tree/master/Samples/SlackCommandSample/) for an example of how to use the Slack Command source.

 ## Syntax